johndoe31415/x509sak/README.md

   capath                Directory to create the new CA in.

 optional arguments:
-  -k keyspec, --keytype keyspec
+  -g keyspec, --gen-keyspec keyspec
-                        Private key type to generate for the new CA. Defaults to ecc:secp384r1.
-Keyspecs have the form
+                        Private key specification to generate.
+Examples are rsa:1024 or ecc:secp256r1.
+Defaults to ecc:secp384r1.
-                        cryptosystem:args, where cryptosystem can be any of rsa, ecc or hw and the args depend on the cryptosystem; for RSA, it's the bitlength, for ECC, it's the curve name and for HW it's the key ID of the hardware token key.
-Examples are rsa:1024,
-                        ecc:secp256r1 or hw:1.
+  -w pkcs11uri, --hardware-key pkcs11uri
+                        Use a hardware token which stores the private key.
+The parameter gives the pkcs11 URI, e.g.,
+                        'pkcs11:object=mykey;type=private'
   -p capath, --parent-ca capath
                         Parent CA directory.
 If omitted, CA certificate will be self-signed.